flare-labs-ltd/fasset-bots/README.md

 Command line interface can be access by running command `yarn fasset-bots-cli`.
 For more see [here](./docs/cli.md).

+## How to run other bots (Challenger, Liquidator and SystemKeeper)

+Other bots can be run using [ActorBaseRunner](./src/actors/ActorBaseRunner.ts).
+The runner will initiate needed context and create desired actor via method `async create(config: TrackedStateConfig, address: string, kind: ActorBaseKind)`, where `ActorBaseKind` determines which actor should be created.

+Example for such script using actor base runner for Challenger can be found in [`run-challenger.ts`](./src/run/run-challenger.ts) and run by with command `npx ts-node src/run/run-challenger.ts`

 ## Helpers

 In order to efficiently run Challenger, Liquidation, SystemKeeper some non-persistent state is being tracked with [*TrackedState*](./src/state/TrackedState.ts) and [*TrackedAgentState*](./src/state/TrackedAgentState.ts).